Omari Johnson: College career

-After considering offers from Wyoming, South Florida and Long Beach State, Johnson verbally committed to Oregon State.
-He stated that the fact that Corvallis is a college town was his motive behind choosing Oregon State, along with him feeling needed by his future teammates and having the opportunity to compete against top talent in Pac-10.
+After considering offers from Wyoming, South Florida, and Long Beach State, Johnson verbally committed to Oregon State in Corvallis.
+He said his reason for choosing to go to Oregon State University was that Corvallis is a college town and he felt needed by his prospective teammates.
+Additionally he liked having the opportunity to compete against top talent in the Pac-10.
 He achieved a career-high performance in scoring with 19 points as a freshman, as the Beavers lost 76–63 to Arizona.
 He tied that feature as a sophomore, also recording his first double-double, with 10 rebounds, helping his team get past Nebraska with a narrow 64–63 win.

 Although 6-foot-7 when he started college, Johnson grew more than two inches before his junior season to reach a height of 6-foot-9.
 Coach Craig Robinson expected Johnson to become Oregon State's focal point in offense, but was mainly used as a reserve player due to his sub-par effort on the defensive end.
 Johnson had a breakout game in the 2010 Civil War rivalry game versus the Oregon Ducks, scoring a season-high 18 points on 4-of-6 three-pointers.

 In his senior season Johnson achieved a career-high with 13 rebounds, also adding 15 points for his second career double-double, as Oregon State lost 83–80 to Seattle.
-A few days later, he had a career-high 6 steals, also adding 13 points, as Oregon State lost 66–60 to Texas Southern.
-Prior to the game against local rivals Oregon, Johnson commented on his opponents that they are "a feisty little bunch of dudes.".
-Further commenting on the game he said "They bump us more, you get elbows in the back a little more than other games, it's just physically and verbally more intense.", but he also clarified "I wouldn't call 'em dirty".
+A few days later, he had a career-high 6 steals and added 13 points, as Oregon State lost 66–60 to Texas Southern.
+Prior to the game against local rivals Oregon, Johnson said that his opponents were "a feisty little bunch of dudes...
+They bump us more, you get elbows in the back a little more than other games, it's just physically and verbally more intense."
+He added, "I wouldn't call 'em dirty".
 In four seasons with the Beavers, Johnson appeared in 120 games, starting 67 of them and averaged 6.4 points and 4.0 rebounds per game.